amperka/MobyDig/API.md

 ### `void display(String string, uint8_t position, uint8_t width, uint8_t flags = SEGM8_ALIGN_LEFT)`

-Prints fixed `width` number or text line to the `position` of output buffer, using formatting `flags`.
-Moves the contents of the buffer to the indicator daisy-chain Note: the `.` sign does not occupy a separate module at the output, but is displayed in the previous module.
+Prints a number or a text line of a fixed `width` starting with the `position` to the output buffer using formatting `flags`.
+Moves the contents of the buffer to the indicator daisy-chain.
+Note: the `.` sign does not occupy a separate module and is displayed with the previous character.

 When printing text strings, the interpretation of characters in indicator segments is used.
 Instead of unsupported characters (e.g. **K, M, N, V, W, X, Z**) an `underscore` is displayed (segment **a**).